-Recording a Backcountry Skiing Activity
+Recording a Backcountry Skiing or Snowboarding Activity

-The backcountry skiing activity lets you manually switch between climbing and descending tracking modes so you can accurately track your statistics.
+The backcountry skiing or snowboarding activity lets you manually switch between climbing and descending tracking modes so you can accurately track your statistics.
+You can custominze the Mode Tracking setting to automatically or manually switch tracking modes (Activities and App Settings, page 22).

-1 From the watch face, press START.
+- 1 From the watch face, press START. - 2 Select Backcountry Ski or Backcountry Snowboard. - 3 Select an option: - If you are starting your activity on a climb, select Climbing. - If you are starting your activity moving downhill, select Descending. - 4 Press START to start the activity timer. - 5 If necessary, press BACK to switch between climbing and descending tracking modes.

-- 2 Select Backcountry Ski. - 3 Select an option: - If you are starting your activity on a climb, select Climbing. - If you are starting your activity moving downhill, select Descending. - 4 Press START to start the activity timer. - 5 Press SET to switch between climbing and descending tracking modes. - 6 After you complete your activity, press START, and select Save.
+6 After you complete your activity, press STOP, and select Save.